 Information about walking on Crete: Here you find many hikes on Crete, since there are unlimited possibilities for hikers on Crete.
 We have hiking trails that you can walk by yourself, but we also offer hiking tours on Crete accompanied by a guide.
-You can go for nice walks on Crete both summer and winter.
+You can go for nice walks on Crete.

-Holidays on Crete: Apartment rental and accommodation on Crete all year round.
+Holidays on Crete: Apartment rental and accommodation on Crete.

 Aradena Gorge on Crete Greece